 Who cares, let’s go outside!
-I’m supposed to be working on my 40 bags in 40 days decluttering project tonight by going through my iPhone photos and exploding inbox.
+I’m supposed to be working on a decluttering project tonight by going through my iPhone photos and exploding inbox.
 I’m terrible with cleaning up my phone…so, here I am procrastinating.

-As I look over at my empty backpack, hanging there, in the corner, staring at me…and I’m trying to sort though photos...I have to just give myself a few minutes to look back on the adventures of 2016.
+As I look over at my empty backpack, hanging there, in the corner, staring at me…and I’m trying to sort through photos...I have to just give myself a few minutes to look back on the adventures of 2016.
 What an amazing year!!!
-2017 is all about Glacier and the #52hikechallenge.
+2017 is all about Glacier and the 52hikechallenge.
 But last year…the DNR got most of my miles!

 DNR 125: Hiked and paddled through 20 State Parks and State Trails for a total of 184 miles.